 There are numerous naturally occurring minerals that have a positive effect on your body.
 Calcium keeps your bones strong, iron delivers oxygen to your blood cells and zinc helps your immune system function properly.
 Another mineral that protects your body is fluoride.
 Found in soil and rocks, fluoride is often added to toothpaste to improve its benefit to the health of your teeth.
 In recent decades, fluoride in toothpaste has played a big role in reducing cavities and improving people's overall health around the world.

 There are several ways a person can get fluoride into his or her body.
 One way is by drinking water that contains fluoride.
-According of the the IDA the most common method of systemic fluoride intake is Community Water Fluoridation, which is defined as “the controlled addition of a fluoride compound to a public water supply in order to raise the fluoride concentration to a predetermined level for the purpose of prevention of dental caries”, although it is not practised in India.
+About three-quarters of the public water supply in the U.S. is fluoridated, as the American Dental Association (ADA) notes, so many people can get fluoride just by using their tap.
 Another option, usually for people without access to fluoridated water or who have reasons not to drink it, is to take fluoride supplements or have a dentist or dental hygienist apply a fluoride varnish during a routine appointment.

 If you have special concerns, such as sensitive teeth, or have had trouble with gingivitis in the past, you might want to look for fluoride toothpastes that contain additional ingredients that cater to these issues, too: an enamel-building or tartar-control toothpaste are just two examples.